jan-vandenberg/cruddiy/tests/README.md

 # How to run tests?

+_Note: I was planning to use Selenium for some tests, but I didn't need it._

+_We're only using the Goutte driver at the moment, but I'm keeping the existing doc as reference for future improvements._

+> **You can safely bypass steps 2 and 3.**

-## 1. Install Behat, Mink, and Selenium dependencies in the project
+## 1. Install Behat, Mink, and other dependencies in the project

 Go to the root of the project and run: